gvwilson/shuttleworth2014/questions.md

 also to teaching, I believe they will find ways to apply them in domains we haven't thought of and ways we can't yet imagine.

-7. Have you started implementation of the idea?
+## 7. Have you started implementation of the idea?

 Yes

-   If so, please provide details on organisational structure, life cycle and progress (max 1500 ch)
+** If so, please provide details on organisational structure, life cycle and progress**

 Software Carpentry ran its first class at Los Alamos National Laboratory in 1998.
 Since 2010, it has grown into a volunteer